 Anne has a background in the cultural sector and is a sought-after not-for-profit leader in New Zealand.
-She is Executive Officer of the Cognition Education Trust, and Executive Director of the Michael Hill International Violin Competition, which she started in 2001.
+She is CEO of the James Wallace Arts Trust and Executive Director of the Michael Hill International Violin Competition, which she started in 2001.

 Anne worked with the Auckland Philharmonia Orchestra for a decade in various artistic capacities and eventually as General Manager – a role she held for four years.
-She has also served as General Manager of the Auckland Writers and Readers Festival and NZ Sculpture OnShore.
+She has also served as General Manager of the Auckland Writers and Readers Festival, NZ Sculpture OnShore, and as Executive Officer of the Cognition Education Trust.

 She is a member of the Institute of Directors in New Zealand and the Project Management Institute.
 She regularly assesses grant applications and lectures in arts management.

 Anne migrated to New Zealand in 1997 from the United States after a career in performance, education and arts administration in the Boston area.
 She grew up in Tucson, Arizona, studied cello and arts administration through university and was awarded a Master’s Degree in cello performance from the Cleveland Institute of Music.

 She is motivated by her awareness that the demands on New Zealand teachers and the needs of every learner are both very high.
 “It’s not possible for every teacher to have expertise in every complex learning need.
 I support specialist education for gifted learners who cannot be catered to in the traditional classroom with everything else demanded of teachers.”